 - 1 pinch black pepper, to taste

 - 1/4 tsp red pepper flakes

 - 1/2 cup sun dried tomatoes, chopped

 - 2 cups mozzarella cheese

 - Cook lasagna noodles per package instructions.
 Lay cooked lasagna noodles flat on some parchment paper to dry.
 Set aside.

 - While noodles cook mix ricotta cheese, spinach, parmesan cheese, egg, basil, garlic, salt, pepper, and red pepper flakes in a large bowl until combined.

 - Preheat oven to 425 degrees F.

-- In a 10x11 inch baking dish (or similar size), smooth out 1 cup of marinara sauce in the bottom of the dish.
+- In a 9x13 baking dish (or similar size), smooth out 1 cup of marinara sauce in the bottom of the dish.
 Set aside.